Party of National Unity (Czechoslovakia)

 The Party of National Unity (Strana národní jednoty or Strana národního sjednocení) was a party created on 21 November 1938 in the Czech part of Czechoslovakia after the occupation of large parts of the country by Germany (Munich Agreement) and Hungary (First Vienna Award) as a last attempt to unify forces to save Czechoslovakia from disappearing.
 Its Slovak equivalent in the Slovak part of Czechoslovakia was the Hlinka's Slovak Peoples Party - Party of Slovak National Unity created on 8 November.

-It included most of all previous Czech political parties - absolute majority of the Republican Party of Farmers and Peasants, National Unification, Czechoslovak Traders' Party, National Fascist Community, minor parties like National League, Czechoslovak Christian Social Party, National People's Party and part of Czechoslovak People's Party and Czechoslovak National Social Party.
+It included most then-existing Czech political parties - including the Republican Party of Farmers and Peasants, Czechoslovak People's Party, National Unification, Czechoslovak Traders' Party, and National Fascist Community, with minor parties like the National League, Czechoslovak Christian Social Party, National People's Party and part of the Czechoslovak National Social Party.

+The only parties outside the Party of National Unity were the Communist Party, the Social Democratic Party, and the other part of the National Social Party.
+The latter two founded the National Labor Party in December 1938 as a non-Communist left "loyal opposition".

-Ideologically the party was corporatist and quasi-fascist.
-The party's chairman was the prime minister Rudolf Beran.
+Ideologically the Party of National Unity was corporatist and quasi-fascist.
+Its chairman was the nation's Prime Minister, Rudolf Beran.

 The party was forcibly dissolved after the creation of the Protectorate of Bohemia and Moravia in March 1939.
-A part of the membership created the Národní souručenství (in English approx. National Partnership), the only Czech political organization permitted by the Germans in the Protectorate.
+Some of the membership created the Národní souručenství (National Partnership), the only Czech political organization permitted by the Germans in the Protectorate.